jirib/notes/README.md

 corosync-quorumtool -l # list nodes corosync-quorumtool -s # show quorum status of corosync ring

-systemctl start pacemaker
+systemctl start pacemaker # on all nodes corosync-cpgtool          # see if pacemaker is known to corosync

-corosync-cpgtool # see if pacemaker is known to corosync
+crm_mon -1 # show cluster status
 ```